WHAT IS A NOTARY PUBLIC?

 TELEPHONE: 1300 935 260.

-Mr Duc Mai is a Notary Public appointed by the Supreme Court of South Australia who has continued to provide distinctive notarial services to clients from all over the world for more than 15 years.
+Mr Duc Mai is a Notary Public appointed by the Supreme Court of South Australia and has continued to provide distinctive notarial services to clients from all over the world.

-Mr Duc Mai is a Fellow of the Australian and New Zealand College of Notaries and a member of the Notaries' Society of South Australia Inc.
+Mr Duc Mai is a Fellow of the Australian and New Zealand College of Notaries.

 Should you require our notarial services, please contact us via telephone on (08) 8232 8489 or email at .